 Updated · Apr 02, 2022

 Best for: People looking for an affordable solution with a dedicated IP address.

 VPNArea is a lesser-known VPN service provider founded in 2012 and based in Bulgaria.
-Owned by Offshore Security LTD, they have around 209 servers in more than 65 countries.
+Owned by Offshore Security LTD, they have more than 100 servers in 55 countries.